kwkimonline/sIPM-LFR/README.md

 # sIPM-LFR

-Official source code of "Learning fair representation with a parametric integral probability metric" published in ICML 2022.
+This is the official source code of "Learning fair representation with a parametric integral probability metric" published in ICML 2022.

+## Example command

+## Environments

+### TODO